This episode is titled Point – Counter Point and details The Catholic Reformation.

 But by the end of the game, it’s 42 to 45 in favor of the Catholics.

-Well before Luther posted his theses on Wittenberg’s church door, an aristocratic group at Rome had formed a pious brotherhood called the Oratory of Divine Love.
+Well before Luther posted his theses on Wittenberg’s castle-church door, an aristocratic group at Rome had formed a pious brotherhood called the Oratory of Divine Love.
 They had a vision for reformation of both Church and Society but one that began within the individual soul.

-The Oratory was never larger than 50 members, yet had huge influence.
+The Oratory was never larger than fifty members, yet had huge influence.
 It provoked reform in the old monastic orders and contributed leaders to the Church of Rome as it laid plans for a general council to deal with internal reform and the emerging Protestant movement.
 Among the members of the Oratory who later emerged as significant figures were Sadoleto, who debated with Calvin; Reginald Pole, who tried under Bloody Mary to turn England back to Rome; and Pietro Caraffa, who became Pope Paul IV.

 Reform came with the arrival of Pope Paul III in 1534.
 He was a most unlikely candidate for spiritual leadership.
-He had 4 children.
+He had four children.
 But the sack of Rome sobered him.
 He realized time had come for reform to begin in the House of God.
 He started where he felt a change of heart was most urgently needed, in the College of Cardinals.
 He appointed a number of advocates for reform.
 Among them, leaders of the Oratory of Divine Love.
-Pope Paul then appointed 9 of the new cardinals to a commission on reform.
-The head of the commission promoted an agenda that included reconciliation with the Protestants and a return to the faith of the Apostles – radical ideas indeed!
+Pope Paul then appointed nine of the new cardinals to a commission on reform.
+The head of the commission promoted an agenda that included reconciliation with the Protestants and a return to the faith of the Apostles; radical ideas indeed!

-Pope Paul took action on several of the recommendations in the report, but his most significant response was a call for a general council of the Church.
+Pope Paul took action on several of the recommendations in the report, but his most significant response was a call for a General Council of the Church.
 After intense negotiations he agreed with Emperor Charles V on a location for the assembly, a town in northern Italy under imperial control called Trent.

 In an attempt to hang on to what he’d gained, Loyola produced a plan for spiritual discipline, a kind of spiritual military manual for Christian storm-troopers dedicated to the Pope.
-The result was the Society of Jesus, the Jesuits, the greatest force in Catholicism’s campaign to recapture the territory, both literal & spiritual, lost to the Protestants.
+The result was the Society of Jesus, the Jesuits, the greatest force in Catholicism’s campaign to recapture the territory, both literal and spiritual, lost to the Protestants.

 It was the reforming Pope Paul III, who approved Loyola’s new Society of Jesus.
 The daring soldiers of Christ promised the Pope they’d go wherever he sent them; whether that was to the Turks, the New World, or the Lutherans.

-After his recovery & time at Manresa, Ignatius came to a very different conclusion about man’s spiritual condition to that arrived at by Martin Luther.
+After his recovery and time at Manresa, Ignatius came to a very different conclusion about man’s spiritual condition to that arrived at by Martin Luther.
 Luther was convinced the human will is enslaved; man cannot save himself.
 Only God can deliver him.
-Loyola came to the belief man has the power to choose between God & satan.
+Loyola came to the belief man has the power to choose between God and satan.
 By the disciplined use of his imagination man can strengthen his will to choose God and his ways.
 That strengthening comes through the spiritual disciplines Loyola devised.

 One of his spiritual exercises aimed to make the horrors of hell real.
 Loyola wrote – “Hear in your imagination the shrieks and groans and blasphemous shouts against Christ our Lord and all the saints.
-Smell the fumes of sulphur and the stench of filth and corruption.
+Smell the fumes of sulfur and the stench of filth and corruption.
 Taste all the bitterness of tears and melancholy and growing conscience.
 Feel the heat of the flames that play on and burn the souls.”
 The same technique, of course, could be used to represent the beauties of the Nativity or the glories of heaven.
 By proper discipline, Ignatius said, the imagination could strengthen the will and teach it to cooperate with God’s grace.